David-Maura-Rodgers/David.Rodgers-html-css-Port.Proj/README.md

 - __Suggestions Page__

   - This page will allow the user to enter some basic info on the form - drop down for age group, text input for name and email address.
 There will be some radio button questions in there as well.
 All in all, it takes no time to complete and all these questions are required to be able to submit the form
-  - There is a text box area for the user to enter suggestions and additional content for for the site, which I can implement and and give credit to the person suggesting it, if they want me to do so.
+  - There is a text box area for the user to enter suggestions and additional content for the site, which I can implement and give credit to the person suggesting it, if they want me to do so.

 ![suggestions-form](https://user-images.githubusercontent.com/91907661/145725027-bcb0b194-2261-4241-b489-1f37b94047a6.png)